 High cutting speeds can result in high speed dross that can be very hard to remove without grinding.
+Low speed dross can be easily removed with a brush or chip hammer.

 Top edge rounding

 This is when the top edge of the cut face has eroded away and is not square which is created from the plasma cutting process.
 It is generally caused when cutting with excessive current or standoff distance.
 This can be a common occurrence when cutting thicker materials.